-Member of the compensation committee.
+(2) Member of the compensation committee.

-Member of the nominating and corporate governance committee.
+(3) Member of the nominating and corporate governance committee.

-Corp.
+Brian B. Hansen has served as our Executive Vice President and Chief Commercial Officer since February 2016.
+Prior to joining our company, Mr. Hansen served from September 2014 as Chief Commercial Officer of Adaptive Biotechnologies Corp.
 From May 2013 to September 2014, Mr. Hansen served as Head of Commercial, Sales and Marketing, of Genoptix, a Novartis Company.
 From December 2005 to February 2013, he served in various roles of increasing responsibility at Gen-Probe, Inc., a medical diagnostics company, most recently serving as Senior Vice President, Global Sales and Services from January 2012 to February 2013.
 Mr. Hansen received an M.B.A. from the School of Business at San Diego State University and a B.S. in Business Administration from the University of Missouri-Columbia.